woa-vayu/POCOX3Pro-Guides/Update-en/UpdateDriversAndUEFI.md

 - If it asks you to run it once again, do so

-POCO X3 Pro should now be in USB Mass Storage Mode.
+Your POCO X3 Pro should now be in USB Mass Storage Mode.

 ## Updating Drivers

 > [!WARNING]
-> From now on we will assume X: is the Win partition for all commands.
+> From now on we will assume X: is the Windows partition for all commands.
 Replace them correctly with what you previously picked or you will lose data on your PC.

 - Download the latest driver package from https://github.com/woa-vayu-archive/POCOX3Pro-Releases/releases/latest